ChloeMayLikeCheese/Brainfk-image-format/README.md

 #
 run generator.py
 #
-go into viewer.py and specify the generated .bfif file at the bottom then run it
+go into viewer.py and specify the generated .bfif file at the bottom then run viewer.py
 #
 The viewer currently doesn't work, but might soon